THE ART OF MUSICAL MISTAKES.

 nothing goes perfectly all the time.”

 How we deal with those little mishaps, is what will determine whether we follow our dreams or give up because we are afraid to make a mistake.
-So, why not turn each awkward moment into a learning experience or even skills, if we can?
+So, why not turn each awkward moment into a learning experience or even a skill, if we can?
+So, here's my best music mistake fix-it idea.

 As any experienced musician will tell you, we all have our share of embarrassing musical moments, and in the world of music, making a mistake isn’t always a bad thing.